ambielecki/LoremIpsum/README.md

-Lorem Ipsum Generator
+Klingon Ipsum Generator
 =====================

-This is an extension of badcow's lorem ipsum generator [badcow/LoermIpsum](https://github.com/Badcow/LoremIpsum).
+This is an fork of badcow's lorem ipsum generator [badcow/LoermIpsum](https://github.com/Badcow/LoremIpsum).

 Library for generating lorem ipsum text.
 Bonus Twig extension!
 This has been changed around a bit from the original [geecu/LoremIpsum](https://github.com/geecu/LoremIpsum).

 ## Build Status